grepug/vision-blog/content/blog/introducing-vision-app/index.md

 _the sum of each Key Result's finished quantity / its total quantity \* its weight \* its Objective's weight_

-It may be a little hard to understand the formula for the first time, however, if you try to finish your Key Results, you'll see that the Score graduly increases.
+It may be a little hard to understand the formula for the first time.
+However, if you try to finish your Key Results, you'll see that the Score gradually increases.
 You'll feel a huge sense of achievement as you go.
-That's the ultimate weapon of OKR to "force" you keep going.
+That's the ultimate weapon of OKR to "force" you to keep going.
 You'll be addicted to it!

 ## Conclusion

-Even if it seems a little long to read, it really a tip of the iceberg of OKR.
+Even if it seems a little long to read, it is really a tip of the iceberg of OKR.
 I've talked and explained what is my version of OKR, and the main concepts behind it.
-The kinds of metrics, the final Score come together really makes your OKR useful, and most important, to help you achieve your goals.
+The kinds of metrics, the final Score come together really makes your OKR useful, and most importantly, helps you achieve your goals.

-In the next post, I'd like to
+In the following posts, I'd like to

+- talk how Vision came out
 - talk some tips on designing your first OKR
-- how to allocate weights for your Objectives and Key Results
+- show you how to allocate weights to your Objectives and Key Results
-- and how to leverage weights and total quantities to design your Key Results in the demensions of importance and urgency.
+- and show you how to leverage weights and total quantities to design your Key Results in the demensions of importance and urgency.

 Thank you.
 Hope the Vision app and this blog post are helpful.